AdobeDocs/experience-manager-learn.en/help/sites/tutorials/getting-started-spa-wknd-tutorial-develop/react/react.md

 In a real-world scenario the development activities will be broken down by persona, often involving a **Front End developer** and a **Back End developer**.
 Each task in the tutorial is labeled with a persona to gain a better idea of the separation of development activities.
 The tutorial is designed so that anyone can complete it end to end, however if a user wishes he or she can jump in to the tutorial at any stage.

 The implementation is designed to work on **AEM 6.4 + SP2**.
-The SPA implemenation is built using the [React JS framework](https://reactjs.org/).
-An equivalent tutorial and implementation using [Angular](https://angularjs.org/) is also [available](/help/getting-started-spa-wknd-tutorial-develop/angular/angular.md).
+The SPA implementation is built using the [React JS framework](https://reactjs.org/).
+An equivalent tutorial and implementation using [Angular](https://angularjs.org/) is also [available](../angular/angular.md).
 The following modern web development tools are also used in the tutorial:

 * [Node.js](https://nodejs.org/en/)
 * [npm](https://www.npmjs.com/)